QasimK/qasimk.github.io/collections/_posts/2022-12-01-water-company-scam.md

 So let me get this plan straight.

 First, buy out British water companies being sold cut-rate.
 Then, take out billions in loans and give the cash to yourself.
-You can pay the water company bosses lots of money so they don't feel bad.
 Further, do not take responsibility for poor infrastructure such as leaking pipes and raw sewage being discharged onto beaches.
-Make your captive customers pay the interest on loans, the wasted water, and any fines through their water bills.
+You can pay the water company bosses lots of money so they don't feel bad playing along.
+Make your captive customers pay through their water bills for the interest on loans, the wasted water, and any fines.

 Profit.